Disney Sports Motocross: Gameplay

 A screenshot of Disney Sports Motocross.

 Single player modes include a tournament mode named the Championship Cup, in which players complete six courses with different laps and heats, as well as Time Attack, Score Attack, Exhibition, minigames and tutorials.
 The game also supports local multiplayer for up to four players using the Game Link Cable.
 Races take place across seven courses, and players can select one of six Disney characters (Mickey, Minnie, Donald, Daisy, Goofy, and Pete) to race, each with different attributes.
-Players control their racer with the D-Pad and the buttons to accelerating and use a limited turbo boost.
+Players control their racer with the D-Pad and the buttons to accelerate and use a limited turbo boost.
 Players improve their performance in the race by collecting gems and performing tricks of increasing difficulty levels once enough gems are collected.
 Successfully performing tricks will fill a meter that boosts the player's speed, and high-level tricks can slow down other racers.
 Performing well in races grants item that enhances attributes to improve performance in later races.
 Minigames include "Tire Panic", a steering challenge avoiding incoming tires, "Rock Crush", requiring the player to bounce off boulders, and "Brake or Splash!", making the player stop as close as possible to the end of a pier.